Historic Buildings Open

 E-15 Homestead

-Homestead E-15 is AHIs restored homestead house.
-This house is a Wagner-style house and was part of the second phase of houses built in Arthurdale.
-The house houses AHIs Stockdale Collection of original Arthurdale furniture.
-It also contains authentic décor and fixtures donated by original homesteaders and their descendants.
+Homestead E-15 is one of the original Arthurdale homes and has been restored to its original state.
+It is a Wagner-style house and was part of the second phase of homes built in Arthurdale.
+Inside, it is furnished with original Arthurdale furniture and artifacts donated by original homesteaders and their descendants.

 Center Hall

 Center Hall is the focal point of Arthurdale and the New Deal Homestead Museum.
-This building was originally built as a church in the 1850s in nearby Masontown.
-The building was disassembled and reassembled to serve as a community center for Arthurdale.
-Center Hall served as a room for dinners, dances, and meetings.
-The is still regularly utilized by AHI and community members for the same purposes.
-During the Festival, Center Hall is the main dining area so stop by and pick up your chicken dinner.
+It was originally a church built in 1857 in nearby Masontown.
+The building was disassembled and reassembled in Arthurdale to serve as a community center for the homesteaders.
+Center Hall served as a place for dinners, dances, and meetings.
+It is still regularly used by AHI and community members for the same purposes.